 What Is Social Anxiety Disorder (Social Phobia)?

 Social Anxiety is a common, disabling, and treatable mental health condition characterized by fear or excessive worry about being in social situations.
 People with this disorder have a fear of being judged, embarrassed, or humiliated by others.
 To be considered a mental health diagnosis, the fear must be more significant and debilitating than normal nervousness associated with social situations.
+According to the Diagnostic and Statistical Manual (DSM-5), symptoms of social anxiety disorder include:- Marked fear or anxiety about one or more social situations

 - Fear of displaying symptoms of anxiety that will result in embarrassment